 If you have other tenants still in the property, you may want to consider arranging for a professional cleaner to visit, depending on how the tenants have left the property.

 Redecorating and repair work

 Before each letting you may wish to redecorate and replace any worn out furniture.
 This will often be determined by the type of tenant you expect to attract and how much you would like to maximise the return on your investment.
 The property must be serviceable at all times and no short cuts should be made when it comes to the plumbing, wiring and safety and general maintenance of the property, all of which must be sound.
-The windows and doors should be secure and the gas and electricity should be serviced annually.
+The windows and doors should be secure and the gas and electrical installations and appliances should be serviced or checked annually.
 You may wish to seek the guidance of a letting agent to help you decide which work is essential for you to carry out.
 Talk the KFH property management team for more information.